waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **gem_pathfinder_v2:** The tool's core elevation logic has been fixed, and it now works for short, simple paths.
 However, it still fails on long, complex routes, indicating a deeper, undiagnosed bug.
 It should only be trusted for simple, short-distance navigation.

 # VII.
 Lessons Learned & Heuristics
-- **Trust Agents & Observations:** If a system directive contradicts direct, repeated in-game observations and specialist agent analysis, trust the observations and agent.
-The directive may be a general hint rather than a literal instruction.
+- **Trust System Directives:** If a system directive contradicts direct, repeated in-game observations and specialist agent analysis, the directive is the source of truth.
+My observations or agent's analysis must be flawed.
 - **Boulders cannot be pushed up `steps` tiles:** This was tested and confirmed on Victory Road 2F.

+# VIII.
+Erroneous Conclusions (Archived)
+- **Victory Road 2F (Floor-Contained Solution):** My conclusion that the puzzle was unsolvable on this floor was incorrect.
+This was based on my own flawed testing and my agent's analysis, both of which were superseded by a direct system directive.